run-llama/llama-hub/llama_hub/llama_packs/agents/llm_compiler/README.md

 This LlamaPack implements the [LLMCompiler agent paper](https://github.com/SqueezeAILab/LLMCompiler).

+A lot of code came from the source repo, we repurposed with LlamaIndex abstractions.
+All credits to the original authors for a great work!

 ## CLI Usage

 You can download llamapacks directly using `llamaindex-cli`, which comes installed with the `llama-index` python package: